MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 - A user is locked out, meaning that user reaches the lockout threshold for unsuccessful sign-in attempts.
 - AD FS receives a sign-in attempt for a user who is already in a lockout state.

 While in **Log-Only** mode, you can check the security audit log for lockout events.
 For any events found, you can check the user state by using the `Get-ADFSAccountActivity` cmdlet to determine if the lockout occurred from familiar or unfamiliar IP addresses.
-You can also use the `Get-ADFSAccountActivity` cmdlet to doublecheck the list of familiar IP addresses for that user.
+You can also use the `Get-ADFSAccountActivity` cmdlet to double check the list of familiar IP addresses for that user.

 |Event ID|Description|
 |-----|-----|